 You can easily disconnect signals with the following line of code:

 disconnect("my_signal", self, "_on_my_signal")

-If you did like the post, let me know in the comments below.
+If you like the post, let me know.
 Also, you may be interested in my post on inheritance in Godot.
 Or maybe about localization in Godot.
 For more information visit the official documentation about signals.
 Also, feel free to check out other topics about Godot Engine on the website.